 Burke and Co W H Burke and Co

 William Henry Burke (1835-1908) was in 1871 a marble manufacturer with works at 17 Newman Street, London, where he also lived.
 Ten years later he was a marble merchant at Ampthill Square, St Pancras and proclaimed that his firm had a branch in Paris.
 In fact by then he specialised in mosaic flooring and he wrote a Short History of Marble Mosaic Pavements, published in c1900.
 In this he stated that his firm had laid over 1 million square feet of pavements throughout Europe and the USA, employing artists including Millais and Leighton as designers.
 He called himself the ‘parent of modern mosaic in England’, though at his death he left the modest amount of £1565.
-Varied confirmation of his prominence is provided by work at the new Law Courts in the Strand in the Criterion restaurant in Piccadilly Circus.
+Varied confirmation of his prominence is provided by work at the new Law Courts in the Strand and in the Criterion restaurant in Piccadilly Circus.
 The firm or one with the same name also produced decorative schemes in marble e g that of 1883-85 in St Mary.
 Marylebone, London and at least one marble font, at St Chad and St Mary, Plaistow (East London).
 In addition, the firm is known to have made fireplaces and memorials; one of the latter is said to be as early as 1820, in which case the company lasted for at least two generations, though Burke’s own father was in a quite different line of business.

 Fittings: Brighton and Hove, – St Mary, mosaic floor; Worthing, – St Andrew, West Tarring, mosaics